Muttahida Qaumi Movement – London: 1990 to 1999

 In the elections of October 1990, MQM emerged as the third strongest party in the country.
 This time, it made its alliance with Islami Jamhoori Ittehad (IJI) to establish a provincial government in Sindh whereas IJI formed the federal government.
 During these times, small factions of MQM separated themselves on the main body of the party, and the largest among these factions was MQM Haqiqi (Truthful MQM), which was formed by Afaq Ahmad and Amir Khan.
-It is was allegedly claimed that MQM Haqiqi was formed by the Sindh/Karachi Government to weaken MQM and was allegedly supported by them.
+It was allegedly claimed that MQM Haqiqi was formed by the Sindh/Karachi Government to weaken MQM and was allegedly supported by them.
 In the following years, successive governments switched between forming alliances with MQM and fighting against it to establish greater control over Karachi.

-From 1992 to 1994, the MQM was the target of Operation Clean-up, The period is regarded as the bloodiest period in Karachi's history, with thousands MQM workers and supporters killed or gone missing.
+From 1992 to 1994, the MQM was the target of Operation Clean-up, The period was regarded as the bloodiest period in Karachi's history, with thousands MQM workers and supporters killed or gone missing.
 Although more than to years have passed since the alleged arrest or disappearance of MQM workers, families of the missing people are still hopeful after registering the cases in the Supreme Court of Pakistan.
 The operation left thousands of people dead.